 The injection of vitamin B12 may sting.

-Urinating 8 - 40% of the radioactive vitamin B12 within 24 hours is normal.
+Urinating 8% to 40% of the radioactive vitamin B12 within 24 hours is normal.

 Low vitamin B12 levels can cause megoblastic anemia.